Unusual Engagement Rings

 Our first task was to sketch a few options for the shank of their ring, incorporating the two motifs they had in mind.

-Once we’d developed a pattern that met their approval, we went on to model the ring in CAD, shown on the left below.
+Once we've developed a pattern that met their approval, we went on to model the ring in CAD, shown on right.
 It was important to ensure that these motifs were slim enough to be delicate, but solid enough to provide structural integrity.

 Once the CAD was signed off, we went on to make the ring.
-Below you can see our setter has marked out how he intends to set the small diamonds.
+On the right you can see our setter has marked out hoe he intends to set the small diamonds.
 He has applied a milgrain edge but has yet to set the central diamond.
-The finished ring is shown on the right.